adamcik/oauthclientbridge/README.rst

 - Grants from the upstream provider are always encrypted with the client key which we don't store to minimize impact of unauthorized access to our database.

-- The cryptography in question is Fernet from cryptography.io which gives us both signed and encrypted data so we can know if a valid secret was provided without storing the secret.
+- The cryptography in question is Fernet from `cryptography.io
+  <https://cryptography.io>`_ which gives us both signed and encrypted data so
+  we can know if a valid secret was provided without storing the secret.

 - Access to the ``/token`` endpoint is rate limited by both ``client_id`` and the remote address to slow down brute force attempts.

+- All other endpoints are rate limited by the remote address only.

 - The ``/revoke`` endpoint allows for deletion of the grants we've stored, invalidating a ``client_id``.
 This was added as we don't ever want to have to revoke the upstream secrets to reset access.

 - If someone steals the client credentials all bets are off.
-Users should login to the upstream providers and revoke access.
-And also use our ``/revoke`` endpoint.
+Users can either login to the upstream provider and revoke access.
+Or use our ``/revoke`` endpoint.